A Day Trip to Segovia

 Food in Segovia

-This is the heart of Spain and typical Spanish food is available everywhere but the specialty of Segovia is Cochinillo.
+This is the heart of Spain and typical Spanish food is available everywhere but the speciality of Segovia is Cochinillo.

 It is slow roasted entire piglets to such perfection that you can chop the meat with a plate and most restaurants are happy to show it off as well when they bring it for you.